ayaderaghul/pd-0118-lab/README.md

 7. i think the code for pd and ndg would be diff in structure. for example, in pd, i would like to round the probability to 2 decimals but in ndg maybe just 1, the complexity is already enough.

 also, pd does not require an automaton structure but ndg does bc too many outcomes

+8. add delta to the output file name -> added